Hydrogen Boiler Guide Plus The Best Hydrogen Ready Boiler 2023

 - Worcester Bosch 8000 combi boiler

 - Ideal Logic C30 combi boiler

-Vaillant are also another brand who make 20% hydrogen ready boilers, but they are more expensive and also cover more area with their Vaillant heat pumps.
+Vaillant is also another brand that makes 20% hydrogen ready boilers, but they are more expensive and also cover more area with their Vaillant heat pumps.

 What is the difference between a hydrogen-ready boiler and a 100% hydrogen boiler?

 Many people get hydrogen-ready boilers confused with hydrogen boilers or boilers that use hydrogen fuel cells.
 However, hydrogen-ready boilers use a 20% blend of hydrogen and natural gas, and they are capable of using both these gases as fuel.
 Contrastingly, hydrogen boilers solely use hydrogen as a fuel instead of natural gas.

 Hydrogen-ready boilers are thought to be the first step in the transition to more low-carbon heating.
 These systems can still use natural gas as a fuel, but they will also be able to utilise hydrogen if a 100% hydrogen network is introduced.